akuzko/re-use-form/README.md

 ### Purity Support

-All of the helper functions returned by `useForm` hook, with the exception of `get` and `getError` functions that depends on form attributes and errors whenever they change, are persistent and do not change on per render basis.
+All of the helper functions returned by `useForm` hook, with the exception of `get` and `getError` functions that depend on form attributes and errors whenever they change, are persistent and do not change on per render basis.
 The same goes for values returned by `$`/`input` helper - as long as on-change handler passed to `$` function is persistent (or if it was omitted), it's `onChange` property